zachlp2016/little_shop/stories.md

 Then I do not see a "fulfill" button or link
 Instead I see a big red notice next to the item indicating I cannot fulfill this item
 ```

+---

+## User Registration
+This series of stories will allow a user to register on the site.

 ```
 [ ] done